Districts of Hungary

 Districts of Hungary are the second-level divisions of Hungary after counties.
 They replaced the 175 subregions of Hungary in 2013.

-Altogether, there are 174 districts in the 19 counties, and there are 23 districts in Budapest.
+There are 174 districts in the 19 counties, and there are 23 districts in Budapest.
 Districts of the 19 counties are numbered by Arabic numerals and named after the district seat, while districts of Budapest are numbered by Roman numerals and named after the historical towns and neighbourhoods.
 In Hungarian, the districts of the capital and the rest of the country hold different titles.
 The districts of Budapest are called kerületek (lit. district, pl.) and the districts of the country are called járások.